PDT Dance Arts Faculty

-Miss Katie began her dance education at the age of 2.
-As the daughter of Ms. Terri Bruno, she grew up in the studio taking any classes available to her ability.
-She attended her first competition at the age of 6 brining home awards both regionally and nationally for her talent and performance through out her youth.
-At 12 years old, Miss Katie began traveling to a variety of prestegious schools around the country to expand her education.
+Ms. Katie Wilcox, began her dance education at the age of 2.
+She attended her first competition at the age of 6 brining home awards both regionally and nationally for for talent and performance through out her youth.
+At 12 years old, she began traveling to a variety of prestigious schools around the country to expand her education.
 She attended Ballet Chicago, Ruth Page Foundation School of Ballet, Gus Giordano Dance Center, Lou Conte Dance Center, Joffrey Ballet New York and Ballet Magnificat, to name a few.
-She studied intensively each summer, returning to her home, The Caledonia Dance Center, owned by Miss Terri at the time.
+She performed several leading roles in productions, including the Sugar Plum Fairy and the Snow Queen in the Nutcracker.

-Upon high school graduation, Miss Katie moved to Chicago IL, where she attended Columbia College.
-She earned her BFA and continued her dance training through out the city studying with company members of Hubbard Street Dance Company, Ballet Chicago and Gus Giordano.
-Due to a back injury, Miss Katie had to set her performance career aside, where she discovered her true love of choreography and teaching.
-She taught at several schools in the Chicagoland area before relocating here to Plano in 2005 to open The Plano Dance Theatre with her mother and best friend, Sharon Godsave.
+Upon high school graduation, Ms. Wilcox moved to Chicago IL, where she earned her BFA at Columbia College Chicago.
+She continued her dance training through out the city, studying with company members of Hubbard Street Dance Chicago, Ballet Chicago and Gus Giordano.
+Due to a spinal injury, she set her performance career aside, and discovered her true love of choreography and teaching.
+She taught at several schools in the Chicagoland area before relocating here to Plano in 2005 to open The Plano Dance Theatre, (Now PDT Dance Arts).

-Miss Katie's primary focus is to ensure that all students know they have a place on the stage, that each child can learn self expression through the arts and that through dance they have a voice.
-Her passion is to help young students grow, gain healthy self worth and learn life lessons to carry them fully and successfully throughout their lives.
+Ms. Wilcox's primary focus is to ensure that all students know they have a place on the stage, that each child can learn self expression through the arts and that through dance they have a voice.
+Her passion is to help young students grow, gain a healthy sense of self worth and learn life lessons to carry them successfully throughout their lives.

 Owner/ Master Instructor